 Know the Area - is it known for street crime?
 Is there a lot of gang activity?
 Do buses and taxis go there after dark?
 Is it an area you should avoid entering?
 If it is, then don't go there.
 It's that simple.

-Stay Alert - walk with a purpose, be attentive to your surrounding environment and be prepared mentally and physically for an attack, by having an Aikido strategy and plan of action.
+Stay Alert - walk with purpose, be attentive to your surrounding environment and be prepared mentally and physically for an attack, by having an Aikido strategy.

 Expect The Unexpected - Wear shoes and clothing that are comfortable that allow you to move quickly.
 Carry only the essentials, travel with friends, have your mobile phone set with the speed dial set to emergency police support, 911, 999 etc.